BIPs bitcoin improvement proposals

 If the argument length is not exactly 32, CHECKTEMPLATEVERIFY treats it as a NOP during consensus validation.
 Implementations are recommended to fail in such circumstances during non-consensus relaying and mempool validation.
 In particular, making an invalid-length argument a failure aids future soft-forks upgrades to be able to rely on the tighter standard restrictions to safely loosen the restrictions for standardness while tightening them for consensus with the upgrade's rules.

 The standardness rules may lead an unscrupulous script developer to accidentally rely on the stricter standardness rules to be enforced during consensus.
-Should that developer submit a transaction directly to the network relying on standardness rejection, an standardness-invalid but consensus-valid transaction may be caused, leading to a potential loss of funds.
+Should that developer submit a transaction directly to the network relying on standardness rejection, a standardness-invalid but consensus-valid transaction may be caused, leading to a potential loss of funds.

 <sig of desired TX with PK and fixed nonce R || SIGHASH_ANYPREVOUTANYSCRIPT <PK with public SK> OP_CHECKSIG